 Friends Association operates shelter as well as eviction prevention services.
 The main programs include the following.

 Center in the Park has counselors that can help people look into programs and resources to address financial needs, such as heating or utility bills.
 Free advice is provided to the low income in an effort to assist them with making it through a difficult period.
 A focus is on seniors and retirees.
 Dial (215) 848-7722 to speak to a specialist, or continue with Center in the Park assistance programs.

-Non-profit holiday and Christmas assistance programs are available for families that are struggling.
+Non-profit holiday and free Christmas assistance programs are available for families that are struggling.
 Many children and seniors receive free gifts and meals.
-In some cases, the entire family can be supported with food, gifts, and toys that are collected from Chester County wide donations.
+In some cases, the entire family can be supported with food, gifts, and Christmas toys that are collected from Chester County wide donations.
 Learn more on free Christmas help in Chester County and Philadelphia area.

-Society of Saint Vincent is made up of churches that support a limited portion of the county.
+There is a charity organization made up of churches that support a limited portion of the county.
 The organization operates a thrift store and food pantries for basic needs.
 There may be free food, Christmas meals, and basic supplies from the charity centers.

 Other aid may be offered too, but it is much limited.
 This includes applications for government grants for back rent, heating bills, or security deposits.
 Much of the support will also include case management and advice for clients on addressing the crisis.
-More on Chester County St. Vincent de Paul Society assistance.
+More on Chester County church programs.

 Chester County legal aid – Pro-bono firms and lawyers offer advice at no cost to low income families.
 They can get help with family matters, domestic violence, housing and more.
 One focus is on dealing with evictions and consumer debt issues, such as predatory loans.
 Lawyers also help families apply for government assistance including cash aid, SSI, or SNAP food stamps.
 Staff can also advice on rights when it comes to utility disconnections and other support.
 More on free legal assistance in Chester County and Philadelphia.

 Phoenixville Area Community Services refers people and residents in the Phoenixville area with information on and appropriate resources.
 PACS is able to provide some information on, referrals too, and direct assistance with basic human needs to qualified applicants.
 Receive emergency assistance with housing and utilities, as funding allows.
 257 Church St, Phoenixville, Pennsylvania, 19460, call (610) 933 - 1105